Arkellys/rebuiltron/README.md

 ## Configuration

-The following documentation assume you already have a basic knowledge of how to use React and Electron.
+The following documentation assumes you already have a basic knowledge of how to use React and Electron.

 ### Folder structure